aumpierre-unb/McCabeThiele.jl/README.md

 ### refmin

-refmin computes the minimum value of the reflux ratio of a distillation column, given a function y = y(x) that relates the liquid fraction x and the vapor fraction y, or a x-y matrix of the liquid and the vapor fractions, the vector of the fractions of the distillate and the feed, and the feed quality.
+refmin computes the minimum value of the reflux ratio of a distillation column using the method of McCabe-Thiele, given a function or a matrix of the liquid and the vapor fraction, the compositions of the feed and the distillate, and the feed quality.

 If feed is a saturated liquid, feed quality q = 1,